Kcslade/Goldmap/README.md

 Welcome to Goldmap!
-This map is designed to visualize geological and geochemical indicators of gold within the United States using heatmaps with a little remote sensing thrown in.
+This map is designed to visualize geological and geochemical indicators of gold within the United States using heatmaps

-This project uses Geological and Mining Data from the USGS, US mineral Deposit Database, deep and shallow geochemical data from the MRDS, and mutiband composite images from landsat 8.
+This project uses Geological and Mining Data from the USGS, US mineral Deposit Database, deep and shallow geochemical data from the MRDS

-At the moment, the map encompasses the entire contiguous US and can identify Hotzones around 50km^2
+At the moment, the map encompasses the entire contiguous US and can identify Hotzones (where layers overlap)

 Included in the repository is also a Qgis web application for use on websites.

 Layers:

-Composite heatmap
 Geological heatmap
 Geochemical heatmap
-Remote sensing zones (Landsat Zones)
+US Mining Zones

 Point data with all attributes also included.